Political theology: Germany

 The influence of the philosopher Georg Wilhelm Friedrich Hegel (1770–1831) is also evident throughout much of German political theology.
-This is particularly clear in the work of the Roman Catholic theologian Johann Baptist Metz (born 1928) who explored the concept of political theology throughout his work.
+This is particularly clear in the work of the Roman Catholic theologian Johann Baptist Metz (1928-2019) who explored the concept of political theology throughout his work.
 He argued for the concept of a "suffering God" who shared the pain of his creation, writing, "Yet, faced with conditions in God's creation that cry out to heaven, how can the theology of the creator God avoid the suspicion of apathy unless it takes up the language of a suffering God?"
 This leads Metz to develop a theology that is related to Marxism.
 He criticizes what he terms bourgeois Christianity and believes that the Christian Gospel has become less credible because it has become entangled with bourgeois religion.
 His work Faith in History and Society develops apologetics, or fundamental theology, from this perspective.

 Two of the other major developers of political theology in Germany were Jürgen Moltmann and Dorothee Sölle.
 As in Metz' work, the concept of a suffering God is important to Moltmann's theological program.
 Moltmann's political theology was influenced strongly by the Marxist philosopher Ernst Bloch, and both Moltmann and Sölle were influenced heavily by liberation theology, as was Metz.
 Another early influence was the Frankfurt School of critical theory, especially Walter Benjamin, and the Frankfurt School's broader critique of modernity.

 Odo Marquard became the center of discussion and controversy with his 1979 essay "In Praise of Polytheism".
 It argues that the separation of powers has it origin in polytheism, and proposes a political theology based on "enlightened polymythical thinking".